ewarrin/awesome-list-node-red/README.md

 ## Installation

-Before installing Node Red you will need a working install of Node.js
+In my opinion the best place to install your Node Red server is on a Raspberry Pi.
+Anywhere you want to install Node Red you will need a working install of Node.js Here are instructions on how to install Node.js on different operating systems.

 * [How to install Node.js on Windows](https://treehouse.github.io/installation-guides/windows/node-windows.html)
 * [How to install Node.js on Mac](https://blog.teamtreehouse.com/install-node-js-npm-mac)